atsaotsao/my-website/content/principles.md

 ### listen to earth and the body

 It took chronic pain in my upper back for me to finally hear the cries of my body.
 And it took the pandemic, the climate related disasters like increasingly more severe fires in California, and witnessing the genocide in Gaza (Sudan & Congo) for me to finally start hearing the weeping of the earth.
 And in that listening, I found so many things within me, within my family, lineage, that I have been so scared to face.
-In that avoidance, I also were disconnected to knowledge and resources that were always availabe to me to help me keep going.
+In that avoidance, I also were disconnected to knowledge and resources that were always available to me to help me keep going.

 Today's personal development and wellness world emphasizes the narrative that you need this and *that* to get through your day, to ground, to preserve your peace, and to become "better."
 And they capitalize on this scarcity mindset that if you don't have it you're doomed.
 But when we refocus our attention on the body and earth, especially to all the juicy goodness that is already available to all of us, we naturally find abundance.
 And from that place, we find teachers, guides, coaches, and allies entering our lives who continue to remind us of our connection to what we already have.